Innoactive/Creator/.Documentation/articles/innoactive-creator/training-scene-object.md

 The `Training Scene Object` is the basic unit of a training course.
 If an object in the scene has this component, then the training course is aware of it and can interact with it, for example by checking its position.
 Only game objects with this component can be used in behaviors and conditions.

-The `Unique Name` property of the `Training Scene Object` helps to identify and reference specific game objects.
+The `Unique Name` property of the `Training Scene Object` helps to identify and reference specific GameObjects.
 When adding the `Training Scene Object` component to a game object, the `Unique Name` property is by default identical to the game object's current name if no other `Training Scene Object` has the same `Unique Name`.

-## Setup a Training Scene Object
+## Setup a Training Scene Object manually

 1. Pick, add, or create a game object and select it in the scene.
 2. In the Unity Inspector, click on the button `Add Component` at the bottom.